Skip to content

 5. Frame rate: Match the source.
 Converting 23.976 fps footage to 30 fps causes judder.

-The output MP4 should land at a fraction of the original MXF file size in our tests, depending on how compressed the source was.
+The output MP4 may be much smaller than the original MXF file, depending on how compressed the source was.

 #Common MXF Conversion Problems